UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/assignments.rst

 save your work in the correct directory.
 Remember to commit often, with good commit messages.

+See the Git Workflow page for more details.

 Part 3 - Submitting
 -------------------
 When you are ready to submit your work, push your working branch to the remote repo, and then create a pull request for master, assigned to your instructor team.

 And that's it!

+Again, see the Git Workflw page for more details.